DarrenOMalleyMSFT/entra-docs/docs/identity/users/convert-external-users-internal.md

 ### Synced user conversion

-For on-premises synced users the administrator is unable to specify the UPN because on-premiss synced users are managed on-premises.
+For on-premises synced users the administrator is unable to specify the UPN because these synced users are managed on-premises.

 - Synced users where the tenant uses federated authentication
   - If Password Hash Sync (PHS) is enabled, administrators are blocked from setting a new password during conversion.